doesho/doesho.github.io/README.md

 # PLAY MORE EXCEED | playexceed.com
-Doe's Exceed fan website!
+savory's Exceed fan website!
 I want this website to do multiple things to benefit the Exceed community:

 1. Compile (and host?) downloadable fan-made content such as characters, playmats and rules
 2. Compile strategy and character guides, searchable and sortable by content and subject matter